 1. Their Lack of Empathy Takes Over

 Emotional abuse is one way we see a lack of empathy on full display.
-There is a pattern of behavior in relationships that are controlling, isolating, punishing, arrogant, and uses fear and humiliation.
+There is a pattern of behavior in relationships that are controlling, isolating, punishing, arrogant, and humiliating.
 The narcissist person in a relationship uses their power to shame, blame, criticize, frighten, and control another person.3

 2. They Live for Drama

-The danger here comes from their desperate need to put their desires and wishes before the health and well-being of others.
-Without empathy, they prioritize and value themselves.
+The danger here comes from a narcissist’s desperate need to put their desires and wishes before the health and well-being of others.
+Without empathy, they only prioritize and value themselves.
 They present as selfish, cold, and uncaring.
 There seems to be little concern for the needs of others, which may leave someone without the support they need if they become hurt or in danger.

 4. They Need to Feel Special

-How can a narcissist’s need to feel special be related to risk and danger?
-The person may go to great lengths to maintain the feeling of being unique.
+The narcissist may go to great lengths to maintain the feeling of being unique.
 They may resort to inappropriate behaviors to feed their need for superiority and even physically abuse or bully someone to make themselves feel more powerful than the other person.
 Their self-esteem may be fragile, leading to the need to find constant avenues, even physical, to feed their ego.

 5. They Are Hypervigilant About Offenses

 A narcissist may become hypervigilant about the insult, offenses, or adverse reactions of others.
 When this happens, they may become reactive and aggressive, clearly expressing their anger at the perceived slight or criticism.
-The person they feel has wounded them may be surprised, not even realizing that they did anything that could have caused such upset.
+The person they feel has wounded them may be surprised.
+This person may not even realize that they did anything that could have caused such upset.

 Signs of a Dangerous Narcissist

 So, how can you spot a dangerous narcissist?
 What would you look for?
 How can you distinguish between a “normal” narcissist and a dangerous one?
-Again, not all people with NPD present with harmful tendencies but having the ability to identify a hazardous NPD person can be paramount for your safety.
+Again, not all people with NPD present with harmful tendencies.
+However, having the ability to identify a hazardous NPD person can be paramount for your safety.
 Awareness is a safety measure against a potentially violent individual.

 Hallmarks of a dangerous narcissist can include signs such as:4